shrdh/aoguedao.github.io/_portfolio/portfolio-uaphv.md

 collection: portfolio
 ---

-# Modelling geographical and built environment’s attributes as predictors of human vulnerability during tsunami evacuations: a multi-case study and paths to improvement

 I've been working with [Dr. Jorge León](https://www.researchgate.net/profile/Jorge-Leon-12) since 2019 on projects related to earthquakes, tsunamis and wildfires since a couple of years, motivated by his Architecture and Urbanism background.
 However, my job has been to implement mathematical and statistical tools for predictions and analysis.